The Best Things To Do In Buenos Aires Argentina

 The best way to get a nice photo of the Plaza de Mayo is to go to the Cabildo of Buenos Aires.
 The white building with the clock tower at the opposite end of the plaza, across from Casa Rosada, is the Museo Nacional del Cabildo de Buenos Aires.
 The Cabildo is an interesting museum with artifacts from the history of Argentina from the Spanish colonial era to the 20th century.

 You don’t need tickets for Cabildo in Buenos Aires.
-The museum is free.
+The museum is yet another one of the many free things to do in Buenos Aires.
 After visiting the exhibits, head to the terrace for the perfect photo of the Plaza de Mayo.

 This is the vie of Plaza de Mayo with Casa Rosada from Cabildo.
 Cabildo is a free museum in Buenos Aires and its terrace is the best viewpoint for taking pictures of Plaza de Mayo.

-The view of Plaza de Mayo from Cabildo
+The view of Plaza de Mayo from Cabildo.
+Photo by Map And Camera

 What really makes Plaza de Mayo special is the energy.
 The Mothers of the Plaza de Mayo still gather every Thursday to commemorate the “disappeared” of the country’s military dictatorship.
 The plaza itself is full of life – locals and tourists mingle, political demonstrations take place, and pigeons flutter about.

 Walking around Plaza de Mayo gives you an up-close look at Argentina’s tumultuous but rich history.
-It is one of the best places to start exploring Buenos Aires.
+Strolling around the square is one of the best things to do in Buenos Aires.
 It’s also the perfect starting point for walking to the nearby neighborhood of San Telmo, where you’ll find many of Buenos Aires’ off-the-beaten-path things to see.

 Experience Tango In San Telmo

-When you’re in Buenos Aires, experiencing tango in San Telmo is an absolute must—it’s where the soul of the city truly comes alive.
+Experiencing tango in San Telmo is an absolute must-do in Buenos Aires.
+It’s where the soul of the city truly comes alive.
 San Telmo, with its cobblestone streets and old-world charm, is the birthplace of tango.
 You’ll feel its rhythm in the air as you wander through the neighborhood.

 One of the best free things to do in Buenos Aires is watching tango dancers in San Telmo.

-Taking a tango lesson is a must in Buenos Aires, as it gives you a deeper understanding of Buenos Aires culture.
+Of all the things to do in Buenos Aires, taking a tango lesson will give you a deeper understanding of Buenos Aires culture.
 Don’t be shy if you have never danced tango.
 You’ll find plenty of tango dance lessons for beginners in Buenos Aires.

 Imagine stepping into a classic tango studio, surrounded by the sounds of the bandoneón (the signature instrument of tango), as a seasoned instructor guides you through the steps.
 You’ll learn the dramatic movements and intricate footwork that make tango so mesmerizing.
 Maybe you’ll even pick up a few of its unspoken rules, like the cabeceo—the subtle eye contact dancers use to invite each other onto the floor.